-Once funding was secured, the Trust hired a landscape architecture team led by OLIN, and together with OLIN, conducted meetings with the local community to discuss desired programming features.
-The resulting design is widely supported, providing a blend of environmental features and an active sports field area that will help support the explosive growth in the number of children in Lower Manhattan.
+Once funding was secured, the Trust hired a landscape architecture team led by OLIN, and together with OLIN conducted meetings with the local community to discuss desired programming features.
+The resulting design is widely supported, providing a blend of environmental features and an active sports field area to support the explosive growth in the number of children in Lower Manhattan.

-Pier 26 will feature numerous educational and environmental components, including an “ecological get down” called the Tide Deck at the western end of the pier.
+Pier 26 features numerous educational and environmental components, including an “ecological get-down” called the Tide Deck at the western end of the pier.
 Measuring approximately 15,000 square feet, this new pile-supported deck has been planted with native shrubs, trees and grasses that are intended to mimic the type of wetland that would have once existed along the Hudson River’s shoreline.
 Boulders positioned around the perimeter provide protection from wakes and waves.
-An ADA-accessible walkway with handrails will allow Trust staff to provide controlled access to organized groups including school children during suitable tide conditions for educational purposes.
-A new walkway at the pier deck level will allow the general public to walk over this feature during regular Park hours and view this special ecological feature.
+An ADA-accessible walkway with handrails allows Trust staff to provide controlled access to organized groups including school children during suitable tide conditions for educational purposes.
+A new walkway at the pier deck level allows the general public to walk over this feature during regular Park hours and view this special ecological feature.

 Construction of the Tide Deck and other portions of the pier began in 2018.
-The pier’s first trees were planted in late 2019, and the construction team is now installing such features as the walking decks, built-in wooden seating and supports for the active sports area.
+The pier’s first trees were planted in late 2019, followed by the installation of such features as the walking decks, built-in wooden seating and supports for the active sports area.
 On September 30, 2020, we officially opened Pier 26 to the public.